heatblayze/com.heatblayze.scriptable-object-graph/README.md

-# Quest Graph
+# Scriptable Object Graph
-A (soon to be) simple quest/questline authoring tool.
-Part of the set of RPG Tools I'm working on.

-Use a node-based environment to create your own collection of questlines, with some simple data attributes provided inside the package.
+A (soon to be) easily expandable implementation of Unity's experiemental GraphView system, built specifically for Scriptable Objects.

+Setting up the GraphView every time seemed like a chore, so I decided to make a package that would enable me to simple inherit from a few classes/interfaces and have a brand new node-based system without having to touch the GraphView code.

+## How-to

+There are essentially two main types to inherit from: the NodeBase, and the NodeContainer.

+Proper documentation will be provided upon initial release!

 # Support me
 The tools I make are free, but if you're feeling generous you can...